 Faculty & Research

-At a time when debates over technology policy are as significant as they are complex, Penn Law is developing one of the most comprehensive educational programs aimed at preparing students for careers at the intersection of law and technology.
-Together with the School of Engineering and Applied Science (SEAS), we now offer two joint degree programs. the JD/MSE and the JD/MCIT.
+At a time when debates over technology policy are as significant as they are complex, the Law School is developing one of the most comprehensive educational programs aimed at preparing JD students for careers at the intersection of law and technology.
+Together with the School of Engineering and Applied Science (SEAS), we now offer two joint degree programs. the JD/MCIT and the JD/MSE.

 - JD/MSE (Master of Science in Engineering) - applicants with the pre-requisite Engineering background may apply for the MSE degree.

 - JD/MCIT (Master of Computing and Information Technology) - ideal for those with no prior degree in engineering or computer science but who are interested in the practice of law and information technology.